South Pole: Climate and day and night

 During winter (May through August), the South Pole receives no sunlight at all and is completely dark apart from moonlight.
 In summer (October through February), the Sun is continuously above the horizon and appears to move from right to left.
 However, it is always relatively low in the sky, reaching a maximum of approximately 23.5° around the December solstice because of the approximately 23.5° tilt of the earth's axis.
 Much of the sunlight that does reach the surface is reflected by the white snow.
 This lack of warmth from the Sun, combined with the high altitude of about 2800 m, means that the South Pole has one of the coldest climates on Earth (though it is not quite the coldest; that record goes to the region in the vicinity of the Vostok Station, also in Antarctica, which lies at a higher elevation).

-The South Pole is at an altitude of 9200 ft but feels like 11000 ft.
-Centripetal force from the spin of the planet throws the atmosphere toward the equator.
+The South Pole is at an altitude of 9200 ft but has an equivalent pressure altitude of 11000 ft.
+This is because the scale height of the atmosphere is smaller at lower temperatures, meaning barometric pressure drops faster with height over the poles (compared to the Equator).
 The South Pole is colder than the North Pole primarily because of the elevation difference and for being in the middle of a continent.
 The North Pole is a few feet from sea level in the middle of an ocean.